 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Your heart has four valves — mitral, aortic, tricuspid and pulmonary.
-The valves may have problems from birth.
-Or a patient’s lifestyle choices and behavior may prompt a need for surgical intervention later in life.
+The valves may have problems from birth, or your lifestyle choices and behavior may prompt a need for surgical intervention later in life.

-If a heart valve develops a problem, that likely means it’s either leaking or narrowing, which is known as stenosis.
+If a heart valve develops a problem, it likely means it’s either leaking (insufficiency) or narrowing (stenosis).
 These issues also may develop as you age.

 Repair or replace?
 What to expect for each valve

-Dr. Wierup explains what your surgeon will consider when deciding between repairing or replacing each valve.
+Dr. Burns explains what your surgeon will consider when deciding between repairing or replacing each valve.

-1. Mitral valve — Located between the left ventricle and left atrium of your heart, the mitral valve brings oxygen-rich blood back from your lungs.
+Located between the left ventricle and left atrium of your heart, the mitral valve allows oxygen-rich blood to flow from your lungs through the left side of the heart.
 When it’s working right, the valve opens and closes with each contraction of your heart.

 Not only does a repair let you keep your own valve, but it improves survival rates and carries a lower risk of:

-2. Aortic valve — This valve connects the left ventricle to the aorta.
-It pumps oxygen-rich blood from the heart to the rest of your body.
+This valve connects the left ventricle to the aorta.
+It allows oxygen-rich blood to flow from the heart to the rest of your body.

 It is less common for the aortic valve to leak.
 But surgeons typically opt to repair a leak if one occurs.
 Repairing the valve can:

-- Reduce the likelihood of endocarditis, an infection of the heart’s inner lining
+- Reduce the likelihood of endocarditis, an infection of the heart’s valves or inner lining.

-3. Tricuspid valve — Sitting next to the mitral valve, the tricuspid valve separates the heart’s upper and lower chambers.
-It connects the right atrium to the right ventricle and is responsible for returning blood to the lungs for oxygenation.
+Similar to the mitral valve, the tricuspid valve separates the heart’s right-sided upper and lower chambers.
+It connects the right atrium to the right ventricle and allows for returning blood to the lungs for oxygenation.

 When deciding whether to repair your tricuspid or pulmonary valve, your surgeon will consider several factors, including: